Savannah Bananas

-The Savannah Bananas is an exhibition barnstorming baseball team based in Savannah, Georgia, United States.
+The Savannah Bananas are a barnstorming baseball team based in Savannah, Georgia, United States.
 They play a variation of baseball known as Banana Ball, which emphasizes showmanship, fan participation, and quick-paced games.
 The players engage in dance routines, comedic sketches, and other performances between, and often during, innings.
-They are often compared to the Harlem Globetrotters, though Savannah Bananas games are unscripted and competitive.
-There are six teams of players, many of whom are former minor league and college baseball players, with former MLB athletes as occasional special guest players.

 The team was founded in 2016 with Grayson Stadium as its home ballpark.
 Until 2022, the Bananas competed as a collegiate summer baseball team in the Coastal Plain League's (CPL) West division, where they won three Petitt Cup championships (2016, 2021, and 2022).
 In 2018, they began playing exhibition games outside of the CPL season under the Banana Ball format.
 In 2023, the team moved entirely to exhibition games against their partner touring teams.

-The team has been featured by ESPN, The Wall Street Journal, CNN 10, and Sports Illustrated because of its sports entertainment and viral videos.
+Since 2026, they have been a member of the Banana Ball Championship League.

 History

 After the South Atlantic League's Savannah Sand Gnats left for Columbia, South Carolina, on September 22, 2015, the Coastal Plain League (CPL) announced Savannah as its newest team to begin play in 2016.
 On February 25, after a name-the-team contest, the Bananas name, logo, and colors were officially revealed.

 In 2016, the Bananas ended their inaugural season as the first seed in the CPL West Division, earning home-field advantage for the first two games of the playoffs.
 In game one, the Bananas beat the Asheboro Copperheads, 3–2, with the first walk-off in franchise history.
 The Bananas then defeated the Forest City Owls, 2–0, to win the CPL West Division championship and advance to the Petitt Cup Championship.
 Game one of the championship was played at Grayson Stadium, and the Bananas defeated the Peninsula Pilots, 8–4.
 The team traveled to Hampton, Virginia, where the Pilots' 4–3 win in game two forced an all-or-nothing game three.
 The Bananas took home the Petitt Cup after a 9–7 win in game three.
 The Bananas were named the league's organization of the year in both 2016 and 2017.